Prawirdani/qparser/README.md

 ## ⚠️ Warning ⚠️
 This package is still under development and not ready for production use.\
 \
 `qparser` is a simple package that help parse query parameters into struct in Go.
 It is inspired by [gorilla/schema](https://github.com/gorilla/schema) with main focus on query parameters.
-Built on top of Go stdlib, it uses custom struct tag `qp` to define the query parameter key and Go `url` package to retrieve the URL query values.
+Built on top of Go stdlib, it uses custom struct tag `qp` to define the query parameter key and Go `net/http` package to retrieve the URL query values and heavily relies on `strconv` package to convert string values into desired types.

 ## Installation
 ```bash